counteractive/incident-response-plan-template/during.md

 ## Identify Systems of Interest

 1. Validate whether they are relevant.
-1. Categorize the reason(s) they are "of interest": has malware x, accessed by compromised account, has sensitive data, etc.  Treat these as "tags", there may be more than one category per system.
+1. Categorize the reason(s) they are "of interest": has malware, accessed by compromised account, has sensitive data, etc.  Treat these as "tags", there may be more than one category per system.
 1. Prioritize collection, analysis, and remediation based on investigative needs, business impact, _etc._

 ## Collect Evidence